subhashkommina/subhash_git/README.md

 # subhash_git
-to test the commands in git hub
+to test the commands in git hub as a tutorial